 1. What is a leave of absence?

 The District defines a leave of absence as an extended absence from work by an employee of more than five (5) consecutive days.
 An employee shall be placed on a leave of absence whether or not the employee has accumulated sick leave to cover the absence.
-The type of leave will depend upon the reason for the absence and will be determined cooperatively with the Leave Coordinator in the Human Resources Department.
+The type of leave will depend upon the reason for the absence and will be determined cooperatively with the Leave Management Specialist in the Human Resources Department.

 2. Who qualifies for a leave of absence?